 Fifth Grade Social Studies

-In a Social Studies Skill Builder, students work in pairs to examine transparencies that will teach them several geography skills, such as determining location with lines of latitude and longitude and identifying physical features of the United States.
+Students explore the difference between relative and absolute locations.
+In a Social Studies Skill Builder, students work in pairs to label features on maps and a diagram.
+They define geographic terms and apply them to the geography of the United States.
+They also determine absolute location with lines of latitude and longitude and identify physical features of the United States.

 Routes of Exploration to the New World

 Students learn about European explorers who claimed land in North America from the late 1400s through the 1600s.
 In a Social Studies Skill Builder, students use an illustrated classroom matrix to organize information about each explorer.
 They then use this matrix to play a game in which they answer questions about the explorers.

 Students learn about three early English settlements in North America.
 In a Visual Discovery activity, students analyze images of Roanoke, Jamestown, and Plymouth to create act-it-outs that show why settlers came, the hardships they endured, and the reasons why each settlement succeeded or failed.